 Modesty fashion show – My friend told me this was a really fun activity they had in their ward.
 I’m sure there are many ways to do it.

 Glow in the Dark Dinner

 Escape Room – These are ALL the rage right now, and several people have created some really fun, LDS-themed escape rooms.
-They can take a lot of time to setup, but everyone says they are a huge hit.
+They can take a lot of time to set up, but everyone says they are a huge hit.
 Here is one from Cranial Hiccups – Hope of Israel Escape Room.

 Strength of Youth Advertisement – Several ways to do this – you could have them be print ads or make a video or skit to perform.
-Assign a different topic from the Strength of Youth to each girl or group of girls.
+Assign a different topic from the Strength of Youth to each girl or group of youth.